dmytkost/HAZOP2RDF/docs/010_introduction.md

 As a result of our research we conclude that handling HAZOP data in RDF Format is much more convenient than working with excel data because the descriptive format largely increases compatibility between different modular plants.

-* RDF problem description
+With RDF we can build graphs, examine dependencies between single HAZOP cases and store the RDF files in less disk space.